 Marion is a medium-sized city located in the state of Iowa.
 With a population of 41,703 people and nine constituent neighborhoods, Marion is the 13th largest community in Iowa.

 Also of interest is that Marion has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Marion in 2018 was $39,213, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,852 for a family of four.
 However, Marion contains both very wealthy and poor people as well.

 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include German, Irish, English, Czech, and Norwegian.
+Important ancestries of people in Marion include German, Irish, English, Norwegian, and Czech.

 The most common language spoken in Marion is English.
 Other important languages spoken here include Spanish and Chinese.